 Well… my kids were also just as excited.
 So excited, in fact, that they preferred eating solids over milk.
 After all, milk was nothing new, whereas eating from a spoon seemed more exciting.

-So I switched things up: when I had a baby not drinking milk, I made sure to offer the milk before eating solids.
+So I switched things up: I made sure to offer the milk before eating solids.

 This way, I knew they had the appetite to finish a nursing session or bottle before eating solids.
 I figured they would finish the solids, even after having drank the milk, whereas they might not drink as much after having eaten solids.